-Introducing the Resorts Added to Ikon with Addition of St. Moritz, Switzerland
+Introducing the Resorts Added to Ikon Pass With the Addition of St. Moritz, Switzerland

 Julia Schneemann | | Post Tag for BrainsBrains

-Ikon Pass just added the Engadin St. Moritz ski area to its European offering, giving Ikon Pass holders 5-7 days of access to the resorts in this mountain cooperative.
+Earlier this year, Ikon Pass added the Engadin St. Moritz ski area to its European offering, giving Ikon Pass holders 5-7 days of access to the resorts in this mountain cooperative.
 But what does this actually entail?
 Engadin Mountains is a group of resorts and ski areas in the Upper Engadin Valley on a single ski pass.
-The inclusion of Engadin St. Moritz on the Ikon pass gives users access to all ski resorts, areas, and lifts in all the villages in the valley.
+Including Engadin St. Moritz on the Ikon pass gives users access to all ski resorts, areas, and lifts in all the villages in the valley.

 The Marguns gondola takes skiers from Celerina into Corviglia. | Image: Julia Schneemann

-The Upper Engadin Valley is a 50-mile (80km) long valley located in the southeast corner of Switzerland on the border to Italy at an altitude of 5,540 feet (1,660 meters) to 5,955 feet (1,815 meters).
-The valley features several picturesque villages dotted with lakes, which attract people year-round for hiking, kite surfing, sailing, sledding, ice skating, as well as cross-country skiing and alpine skiing/snowboarding.
-The valley is littered with several peaks, the highest of which is Piz Bernina at 13,284 feet (4,049 meters).
-The highest lifted point in the valley is Piz Corvatsch at 10,837 feet (3,303 meters).
+The Upper Engadin Valley is a 50-mile (80km) long valley located in the southeastย corner of Switzerland on the border to Italy at an altitude of 5,540 feet (1,660 meters) to 5,955 feet (1,815 meters).
+The valley features several picturesque villages dotted with lakes, which attract people year-round for hiking, kite surfing, sailing, sledding, ice skating, cross-country skiing, and alpine skiing/snowboarding.
+The valley is littered with several peaks, the highest of which is Piz Bernina, at 13,284 feet (4,049 meters).
+The highest lifted point in the valley is Piz Corvatsch, at 10,837 feet (3,303 meters).

 Corviglia Ski Area